Coly ME (Match Engine) API documentation

 Response example

-Remove a Person from a Group.
-This closes the assignment for specified person by deleting or removing the assignment record.
+Remove a Tenant from a Unit.
+This closes the assignment for specified tenant by deleting or removing the assignment record.

 Example request body